KPI Tree

 What makes this different from a dashboard on your dbt metrics

-Teams on dbt Core get full semantic layer consumption without any additional SaaS dependency.
-Your existing open-source investment is all you need.
-If you later migrate to dbt Cloud, KPI Tree supports that path too.
+Teams on dbt Core get full semantic-layer consumption with no extra SaaS dependency.
+KPI Tree renders the SQL from your semantic manifest itself, so your open-source investment is all you need.
+If you later migrate to dbt Cloud, there is a dedicated dbt Cloud integration that connects through the Semantic Layer API instead.

 Common questions